 You cannot export image files.

-To export files from your server switch to remote devices, follow these steps:

-- Step 1 Expand Maintenance in the Tree frame. - Step 2 Select the File Management branch.

-- Step 3 Click the radio button of the file that you want to export. - Step 4 Click Export.
+To export files from your server switch to remote devices, follow these steps: Expand Maintenance in the Tree frame.
+Select the File Management branch.
+The File Management table appears in the View frame.
+Click the radio button of the file that you want to export.
+Click Export .
 The Export File window opens with the name of the file to export in the File Name on System field.

-- Step 5 Choose FTP or SCP from the Remote Server Type field. - Step 6 Enter the IP address of the server to which you want to export the file in the Remote IP Address field. - Step 7 Enter your user ID in the Remote User Name field to log into the server. - Step 8 Enter your password in the Remote Password field to log into the server. - Step 9 Enter the directory path and filename for the file on the server in the Remote File Path and Name field. - Step 10 Click Export.
+Choose FTP or SCP from the Remote Server Type field.
+Enter the IP address of the server to which you want to export the file in the Remote IP Address field.
+Enter your user ID in the Remote User Name field to log into the server.
+Enter your password in the Remote Password field to log into the server.
+Enter the directory path and filename for the file on the server in the Remote File Path and Name field Click Export .
 A status bar appears to display the progress of the file transfer.